splitbrain/docker-phpfarm/README.md

 Running the container
 ---------------------

 The following will run the container and map all ports to their respective ports on the local machine.
-The current working directory will be used as the document root for the Apache server and the server itself will run with the same user id as your current user.
+The current working directory (`$PWD`) will be used as the document root for the Apache server and the server itself will run with the same user id as your current user (`$UID`).

     docker run --rm -t -i -e APACHE_UID=$UID -v $PWD:/var/www:rw \
       -p 8051:8051 -p 8052:8052 -p 8053:8053 -p 8054:8054 -p 8055:8055 \
       -p 8056:8056 -p 8070:8070 -p 8071:8071 -p 8072:8072 \
       splitbrain/phpfarm:jessie

+You can access the Apache/PHP via localhost.
+Eg. `http://localhost:8053` for the PHP 5.3 version.

-Above command will also remove the container again when the process is aborted with CTRL-C. While running, the Apache and PHP error log is shown on STDOUT.
+Above command will also remove the container again when the process is aborted with CTRL-C (thanks to the `--rm` option).
+While running, the Apache and PHP error log is shown on STDOUT.

+An alternative is to not isolate the container's network at all from the local machine.
+This makes it possible for the container to access all the services you're running locally, eg. a database.
+It will also automatically make all the exposed ports available locally (but you can't remap them, so they need to be available, eg. not used by anything else).
+To do so use the `--network host` switch:

+    docker run --rm -t -i -e APACHE_UID=$UID -v $PWD:/var/www:rw \
+       --network host splitbrain/phpfarm:jessie

 You can also access the PHP binaries within the container directly.
 Refer to the table above for the correct names.
 The following command will run PHP 5.3 on your current working directory.